void-zhou/gitlearning/readme.txt

 after delete
 git learning
 everyday working hard
-this is in dev branch added
+this is in dev branch added and safe